 Add an RVT Month Frame to your FB Profile!

 Click here to try the #ProudlyRVT Frame

 Not sure what to post?
 Try some of these Fast Facts about RVTs!

-- 2018 marks the second annual RVT Month across Canada.
+- 2019 marks the third annual RVT Month across Canada.
 RVT Month was created as a replacement for the American “National Vet Tech Week”.
 One week wasn’t enough to acknowledge and celebrate RVTs as integral members of the animal healthcare team

 - The title ‘RVT’ is a legal credential.
 RVTs work hard to earn their “R”.
 Every RVT in Ontario attended an OAVT accredited Veterinary Technology college program, passed the VTNE (Veterinary Technician National Exam), completed a Professionalism and Ethics workshop and submitted a clear criminal record check to earn their credential

-- There are almost 8,000 RVTs (Registered Veterinary Technicians/Technologists) across Canada!
+- There are over 8,000 RVTs (Registered Veterinary Technicians/Technologists) across Canada!

 - RVTs in Canada must pass the VTNE (Veterinary Technician National Exam) to earn their credential.